We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

-It is there that Brian’s specially developed “A Cut Above” were exclusively sold.
+It is there that Brian the cutter’s specially developed “A Cut Above” were exclusively sold.
 In 2009, he went back to the laboratory to perfect the round brilliant diamond once and for all.

 This might sound like marketing-speak to many of you, but the truth is, it’s absolutely not.
-Back when I was a traveling salesman for Schachter Namdar Diamonds, Inc., one of my most frequently visited cities was Houston, where he lives and where BGD is based.
+Back when I was a traveling salesman for Leo Schachter Diamonds, Inc., my most frequent stop was Houston, where he lives and BGD is based.

 I must have travelled to the city over a dozen times selling to the local market.
-I built a strong and loyal customer base there.
-But Brian was so picky, such a perfectionist, that he never bought a single stone of mine!
+I built a strong and loyal customer base of wholesalers and retailers.
+One person I was never able to sell a diamond to was Brian the Cutter.
+Brian was so picky, such a perfectionist, that he rejected every single diamond I brought to him.

 Each time, when preparing my wallet of diamonds for my Houston trip, I would always include stones that I was sure would be good enough for him.
 And each time, he would school me on why they weren’t.

-I worked for a company that sells about $500,000,000 a year in diamonds, yet I learned what authentic Hearts & Arrows cut diamonds truly are from the Man in Houston.
+I worked for a company that sells about $500,000,000 a year in diamonds, yet I learned what authentic Hearts & Arrows cut diamonds truly are from the diamond cutter himself.

-If we break down the world of online diamonds to virtual listers (See Article: Truth About Blue Nile and James Allen) and inventory holders, BGD clearly falls under the latter.
+If we break down the world of online diamonds to virtual listers (See Article: Should I buy a Diamond Online) and inventory holders, BGD clearly falls under the latter.